 I remember the incredibly blue sky, probably the most beautiful blue sky I have ever seen.
 I remember the scarce, wispy white clouds dotting the horizon.
-I remember the clean, crisp, cool air fill my lungs.
-I remember the exact spot were I was standing when I heard that a plane flew into the first tower of the World Trade Center.
+I remember the clean, crisp, cold air fill my lungs.
+I remember the exact spot where I was standing when I heard that a plane flew into the first tower of the World Trade Center.
 I remember standing in the parking lot outside of the dormitory where we lived at boarding school.
-I remember looking at our apartment on the second floor thinking of my wife.
+I remember looking at our apartment on the second-floor thinking of my wife.
 I remember Todd Weaver.

 Months before September 11, Todd Weaver had just accepted his “dream job” working for a firm with an office in the World Trade Center.
 Todd was in one of the Towers that day.
 Todd died on September 11.
 Todd was my friend.

-Every year on September 11 I think about Todd and friends from my past that I haven’t talked to in a while.
+Every year on September 11, I think about Todd and friends from my past that I haven’t talked to in a while.
 It could be weeks, months, or even years.
-This past week, leading up to the eleventh anniversary of September 11, I reached out to old friends and remade those connections.
+This past week, leading up to the fifteenth anniversary of September 11, I reached out to old friends and remade those connections.
 We talked about nothing; we talked about everything.
 It was great!

 I encourage you to begin to reach out and connect, reconnect, and engage.
 It’s really what social media is all about.